-Mark Nicolaides retired from the partnership on June 30, 2018.
+Mark Nicolaides retired from the partnership in June 2018.
 He specialized in structured finance.
 His experience has encompassed a broad range of transaction types and asset classes, both cash and synthetic, involving iPhone operating leases and residual values, supplier financing, longevity risk, IP royalty streams, insurance receivables, multi-country trade receivables, and other loan and lease receivables, among others.
 He has been commended or highly commended in four of the past eight years by the Financial Times in its Innovative Lawyer Awards (ILA):

 - Securitizing iPhone leases and residual values (FT ILA 2016)

 - Punch Taverns WBS restructuring (FT ILA 2015)